 So you’re ready to plant some bamboo, and you want to make a bold statement with it.
 But finding the optimum species isn’t so easy.
 When you peruse the species list, the names are hard to pronounce and equally difficult to remember.
 And recommendations like giant bamboo, timber bamboo or tropical bamboo are just too general to be helpful.
 But then there’s Phyllostachys ‘Henon’, which grows to epic proportions, tolerates most climates, and has a nickname that’s easy to remember.

 Phyllostachys nigra ‘Henon’ is a subspecies of Black Bamboo that also goes by the name of Giant Gray.
-Unlike the typical Black Bamboo, Phyllostachys nigra f. henonis, or Henon, is a timber species that can grow as tall as 60 feet.
+Unlike the typical Black Bamboo, Phyllostachys nigra, the subspecies henonis, or Henon, is a timber variety that can grow as tall as 60 feet.
 Rather than black stems, the culms of Henon bamboo start out silver-green and mature to an olive-gray color.
-The species is cold-hardy to about 0º F and fairly drought-tolerant once established.
+These plants are cold-hardy to about 0º F and fairly drought-tolerant once established.
+They also produce edible shoots that can be very tasty.

 This article is part of an ongoing series about different types and species of bamboo.
 To learn more about this fascinating and diverse collection of grasses, check out these other articles.